Error-331/code_tests/docs/bible/links.md

 Always - July 22 (No matter what comes, no matter how hard the days and nights, God is our present help and strength; Fear is not our master or our friend, for love is our companion to the end);

+Words that Heal - July 23 (Pleasant words-heartfelt ones, not just skin-deep words - are a salve to the soul and strength to the bones; Even when we mess up and harm others with careless words, it is important we humble ourselves, repent, and speak truth rather than excuses);

 ## Misc

 Христос и Крест (Франко);